DataSF/datasf.github.io/publishing/submission-guidelines.md

 Make sure your description addresses the following points where appropriate:

-* Who collects the data or who is the source of the data
+* Who collects the data or who is the source of the data?
-* How is the data collected
+* How is the data collected?
-* Why is this data collected and what is it used for (include relevant ordinance references, if applicable)
+* Why is this data collected and what is it used for (include relevant ordinance references, if applicable)?
-* What are the programs or policies that this data supports
+* What are the programs or policies that this data supports?

 ### Title and description examples